kumarvv/mobile-flashcards/README.md

 ```
 2. Follow the instructions to open the app in iOS or Android simulators / devices.

-## Create React App
+## Dependencies
+This app uses following external libraries:
+- react
+- react-native
+- react-navigation
+- redux and react-redux
+- expo
+- sort-by
-This project was bootstrapped with Create React Native App.
-You can find more information on how to perform common tasks here.
+- create-react-native-app (this project was bootstrapped with Create React Native App.
+You can find more information on how to perform common tasks here.)

+## License
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
+EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
+MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR
+OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE,
+ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR
+OTHER DEALINGS IN THE SOFTWARE.

+For more information, please refer to <https://unlicense.org>